wp-plugins/rencontre/readme.txt

 * Add Spanish language (thanks to Sanjay Gandhi).
 * Fixed some bug...

+31/07/2014 : Update 3

+* Memory of the search.
+* Update installation page in readme file.

 = 1.0 =
 09/06/2014 - First stable version.